By Jason Barnette

 The Inn on the Square is the best boutique hotel in the Old 96 District – and one of the best in the entire state.
 Gorgeous, comfortable guest rooms offer a great place to stay in downtown Greenwood, complete with cooked to order breakfast in the morning.

 Lake Greenwood State Park features a small campground with waterfront sites perfect for RV and tent travelers.
-Also located on the lake, Lighthouse RV Park & Marina offers 55 RV sites and 50 boat slips to take full advantage of a getaway.
+Also located on the lake, Lighthouse RV Park & Marina offers a handful of nightly RV sites and 50 boat slips to take full advantage of a getaway.

 Lake Greenwood Motorcoach Resort is exclusive to Class A and select Class C RVs.
 Nightly and weekly lots are available for rent with a bevy of amenities sure to make your getaway comfortable, safe, and memorable.